North Sails NEWS

 North Sails Leads The Way In Modern Sailmaking Tools

-Seahorse Magazine has given us special permission to republish this Tech Brief featuring JB Bran, North Sails Head of Engineering and Design along with Grand Prix sail designers Dave Lenz and Mickey Ickert.
+Seahorse Magazine has given us special permission to republish this Tech Brief featuring JB Braun, North Sails Head of Engineering and Design, along with Grand Prix sail designers Dave Lenz and Mickey Ickert.